 If your company provides such meals, be ready to show one or more concrete reasons why the meals are for your company’s benefit, or you will be required to provide the cost of the meals in employee compensation.

-In recent audits, employers provided the IRS a number of reasons why meals are for provided for the employer,
+In recent audits, employers provided the IRS a number of reasons why meals are for provided for the employer, including:

-- Innovation and collaboration are a key aspect of a company’s business model and culture, and the meals the employer provides facilitate employee innovation, collaboration
+- Innovation and collaboration are a key aspect of a company’s business model and culture, and the meals the employer provides facilitate employee innovation, collaboration and productivity.

 - Meals are provided to enable employees to work long days and overtime.